JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 At any rate, it works and it works well.

-This is an image of a sine wave with a period of 24 seconds (that's 42 milliherz) captured using the 5 second per division sweep of my D43:
+This is an image of a sine wave with a period of 24 seconds (that's 42 millihertz) captured using the 5 second per division sweep of my D43:

 |Sine wave 42mHz|
 |---------------|